matter-labs/zksync-era/docs/setup-dev.md

 ## `Node` & `Yarn`

-1. Install `Node` (requires version 14.14.0).
+1. Install `Node` (requires version 16.19.1).
 Since our team attempts to always use the latest LTS version of`Node.js`, we suggest you to install [nvm](https://github.com/nvm-sh/nvm).
-It will allow you to update `Node.js`version easily in the future.
+It will allow you to update `Node.js`version easily in the future (by running `nvm use 16.19.1`)
-2. Install `yarn`.
+2. Install `yarn` (make sure to get version 1.22.19 - you can change the version by running `yarn set version 1.22.19`).
    Instructions can be found on the [official site](https://classic.yarnpkg.com/en/docs/install/).
    Check if `yarn` is installed by running `yarn -v`.
 If you face any problems when installing `yarn`, it might be the case that your package manager installed the wrong package.Make sure to thoroughly follow the instructions above on the official website.
 It contains a lot of troubleshooting guides in it.

 ## `Axel`